What is staph infection?

 Causes of staph infection

-Staph is caused by Staphylococcus aureus bacteria, which can live in your body for quite some time without causing harm.
+Staph infections are caused by Staphylococcus aureus bacteria, which can live in your body for quite some time without causing harm.
 Occasionally, these bacteria may come into contact with a cut or other wound, causing an infection.

-Staph is spread easily to others via direct (skin-to-skin) infection or by touching objects and materials that have come into contact with the bacteria.
+Staph infections spread easily to others via direct (skin-to-skin) infection or by touching objects and materials that have come into contact with the bacteria.

 Staph infections affect more than 3 million Americans each year.
 Boils, food poisoning, cellulitis and toxic shock syndrome are diseases caused by Staphylococcus.